gummybears/sprockets/README.md

 Possibly add minification for stylesheets and javascript assets and hot reloading of assets when in development mode.

+Minification of stylesheets works but not for Javascript/Coffeescript.
+Need to remove multiline comments from the Javascript/Coffeescript sources.

 ## Running the tests

 To run the tests, create a symbolic link gummybears